Messages: Officer often fed information to Proud Boys leader

 “That was their theme over and over again,” Jauregui told U.S. District Judge Timothy Kelly during a break in testimony.

 Lamond was placed on administrative leave by the police force in February 2022, according to Mark Schamel, an attorney for the officer.
-Schamel has said Lamond is a “decorated veteran” of the police department and “doesn’t share any of the indefensible positions” of extremist groups.
+Schamel said Lamond aided in Tarrio’s arrest for burning the Black Lives Matter banner.

+In a statement Wednesday, Schamel said Lamond’s job required him to communicate with a variety of groups protesting in Washington and his conduct “was appropriate and always focused on the protection of the citizens of Washington, DC.”

+“At no time did Lt.
+Lamond ever assist or support the hateful and divisive agenda of any of the various groups that came to DC to protest,” Schamel said.
+“More importantly, Lt.
+Lamond is a decorated official who does not condone the hateful rhetoric or the illegal conduct on January 6th and was only communicating with these individuals because the mission required it.”

 Tarrio and his four lieutenants are charged with seditious conspiracy for what prosecutors said was a plot to stop the peaceful transfer of presidential power and keep former President Donald Trump in the White House after the 2020 presidential election.
 Thousands of rioters stormed the Capitol on Jan.
 6, disrupting a joint session of Congress for certifying the Electoral College vote.